-The workforce skills gap has a significant impact on our nation's productivity, economy, and global competitiveness.
-Junior Achievement is addressing it by teaching students how to apply the knowledge they learn in the classroom to real-world problems and equipping them with the skills they need to be college- and career-ready.
+JA - A solution to the Workforce Skills Gap The workforce skills gap has a significant impact on our nation's productivity, economy, and global competitiveness.
+Junior Achievement is addressing this issue by teaching students how to apply the knowledge they learn in the classroom to real-world problems and equipping them with the skills they need to be college- and career-ready.

 JA Volunteers inspire students